-Robert G. Samet in Ashcraft and Gerel’s Silver Spring office, has over 40 years of experience in personal injury cases of all types.
+Robert G. Samet, of Ashcraft & Gerel’s Silver Spring office, has over 40 years of experience in personal injury cases of all types.
 During this time, he has secured a large number of settlements and jury verdicts for his clients, involving many millions of dollars, including a $5.4 million jury verdict that remains one of the highest medical malpractice jury verdicts in the history of Prince George’s County, Maryland.
-Known throughout Maryland for his legal expertise and litigation strategies, Mr. Samet has also built a significant practice in the areas of workers’ compensation, product liability, premises liability and automobile accident litigation.
+Known throughout Maryland for his legal expertise and litigation strategies, Mr. Samet has also built a significant practice in the areas of workers’ compensation, product liability, premises liability, and automobile accident litigation.

 Mr. Samet is an incredibly dedicated legal advocate, approaching each case with great care, preparation, and sense of urgency to secure for his clients what they are rightfully due.